louisparra/ds/ci/README.md

 Infra team or Docs Owner when CI changes.

 When to update (example):
-Update when workflows or scripts change (e.g., add new token validation steps).
+Update when workflows or scripts change (e.g., add new SD build steps).

 Who must approve changes:
 Engineering Lead and Infra team.